o3de/o3de.org/content/docs/contributing/security/_index.md

 ---

 ## Open 3D Engine: Security
-This page describes O3DE's Security and Disclosure Policies.
+This page describes the Security and Disclosure policies for **Open 3D Engine (O3DE)**.

 O3DE values all contributions that help keep O3DE secure.
 [SIG-Security](https://github.com/o3de/sig-security) volunteers will thoroughly research and investigate all reported vulnerabilities.

 # Report a Vulnerability
-We encourage all vulnerabilities to be reported through the security@o3de.org mailing list.
+We encourage all vulnerabilities to be reported through the [security@o3de.org](mailto:security@o3de.org) mailing list.
 Vulnerability reports should follow the same information reporting format as [standard O3DE issues](https://github.com/o3de/o3de/blob/development/.github/ISSUE_TEMPLATE/bug_template.md) along with any security specific details.

 ## When Should I Report a Vulnerability?
 * You have discovered a potential security issue relating to O3DE.